brian6484/CSKnowledge/Operating System/Linux/Cheat Sheet 4 .md

 ## Common directories
 /var/log: stores both system and application logs.
+It stores *variable data*, files that might change.
 But nowadyas on modern linux, we use systemd journal.
 The Journal's data is typically stored in a binary format under /var/log/journal so cant just cat.
 We need to use journalctl commands.

+/etc: stores system and application **config files**.

 ## File
 ### Viewing directory and FILE PERMISSION